 To become an SFU postdoctoral fellow you must first complete a PhD program.

 Although not mandated by SFU Policy R. 50.03, postdoctoral fellows are normally appointed at within five years of completing their PhD.

 Types of Postdoctoral Fellowships at SFU

 As a Postdoctoral Fellow at SFU, you will be associated with one or more faculty colleagues for the purpose of research collaboration.
 The supervising faculty member usually provides the resources needed to support the collaborative research activities.

-There are two categories of SFU PDFs: External PDF and Internal PDFs (see the Definitions section for more details).
+There are two categories of SFU PDFs: External PDF and Internal PDFs.

 External Postdoctoral Fellows have secured funding from an external funding organization or a fellowship program which is external to the University and whose salary is paid wholly from such funding will be appointed as an External PDF.
 External PDFs do not have an employment relationship with SFU.
 They work independently unde the mentorship of a supervising faculty member at SFU.